Hands-on-robotics/math_game/README.md

 ## Setup Steps

-- fork and git clone the repository in your terminal
+- fork and git clone the repository into your terminal
 - cd into the new folder
 - type `ruby main.rb` to start!